Real-World Protection Test November 2017 – Factsheet

 |False Alarm Test included|

-This fact sheet is a short overview of the Whole-Product Dynamic Real-World Protection Test results of November 2016.
+This fact sheet is a short overview of the Whole-Product Dynamic Real-World Protection Test results of November 2017.
 The detailed overall result reports (covering five months each) are released in July and December.
 Each of the overall result reports will also contain a false-alarm test and will contain the awards the products reached based on their overall scores during the respective five-month period.
+For more information about this Real-World Protection Test, please read the details and previous test reports available on http://www.av-comparatives.org

 Over the year we evaluate several tens of thousands malicious URLs.
 Unfortunately, many of these have to be discarded for various reasons.
 We remove duplicates such as the same malware hosted on different domains or IP addresses, sites already tested, “grey” or non-malicious sites/files, and malware/sites disappearing during the test.
 Many malicious URLs carrying exploits were not able to compromise the chosen system/applications because of the patch level.
 This means that the vulnerabilities in the third-party applications on the system were already patched and the exploits could therefore not deliver their malicious payload.
 Users should be aware that by always keeping their system and third-party applications up-to-date/patched, they can dramatically decrease the risk posed by exploits.